petros/sbv2srt/HOMEBREW_DISTRIBUTION.md

 For new releases:

 1. Run the release script: `./scripts/prepare_release.sh 1.1.0`
-2. Update the formula with new version and SHA256
+2. Create the GitHub release
+3. Update the formula: `./scripts/update_formula.sh 1.1.0`
-3. Test the updated formula
+4. Test the updated formula
-4. Submit PR to homebrew-core (or update your tap)
+5. Submit PR to homebrew-core (or update your tap)

 ### Security